 An ending inventory (Part 3 of the report) must also be completed if an indemnity is to be claimed.
-Part 4, calculates the revenue to count for claim purposes using increases or decreases in inventory values during the insurance year.
-The cost or basis for animals purchased for resale that are sold during the tax year are transferred to the Schedule F (line 2 cash or line 47 accrual accounting) and must be removed from the beginning inventory prior to making inventory adjustments on the claim.
+Part 4 calculates the revenue to count for claim purposes using increases or decreases in inventory values during the insurance year.
+The cost or basis for animals or nursery commodities purchased for resale during the insurance period and are not sold by the end of the insurance period are transferred to the Market Animal and Nursery Inventory Report and must be removed from the ending inventory prior to making inventory adjustments on the claim.
 Animals must be grouped according to the type/category corresponding to how they will be marketed to accurately value them.
 Local market value is determined at the beginning of the insurance year for beginning inventories, and for ending inventories at the end of the insurance year for each applicable type/category.